Counselling Section Overview

 My description of one counselling session shows how I used cyclic interventions with my clients.
 I used these interventions because they gave me a constructive way of viewing and assisting my clients’ problem gambling.

-I am now retired and have been writing this because the ideas always excited me, and I hope that other counsellors will find them helpful.
-In the past few months, these ideas have developed, unfortunately, not now supported by my counselling practice, and I am sure there is still plenty of room for improvement.
+I am now retired and have written this because the ideas have always excited me, and I hope that other counsellors will find them helpful.
+In the past few months, these ideas have developed, but now without the support of my counselling practice.

 Your comments on this